linneayuan/Population-dynamics-of-freshwater-microorganisms/Pipeline/README.md

 ## Running pipeline
-The pipeline is computationally heavy so slurm is advised Run with command: bash prescreening_pipeline.sh <fasta file with  references for mapping> <txt file with accessions> <csv file with accessions and coordinates>
+The pipeline is computationally heavy so slurm is advised

+Run with command:
+bash prescreening_pipeline.sh <fasta file with  references for mapping> <txt file with accessions> <csv file with accessions and coordinates>

-## Downloading full dataset
+# Downloading full dataset
-The script is computationally heavy so slurm is advised If you want to download full sequences the script download_complete_genomes.sh is provided.
+If you want to download full sequences the following script is provided: download_complete_genomes.sh is provided.
+The script is computationally heavy so slurm is advised

 Run with command:
 bash download_complete_genomes.sh <output directory for your .fastq files>